New to Dzaleka

 Keep your documents and important numbers together

-Keep identity papers, registration papers, referrals, and phone numbers in one safe place.
-If your question is about refugee status, documentation, or official follow-up, start with UNHCR Malawi.
+Keep identity papers, registration documents, referrals, and phone numbers in one safe place.
+If your question is about refugee status or official follow-up, start with UNHCR Malawi.

 Learn where to ask for health help